jaafarsaf7/Embedded-Deep-Learning-on-RaspberryPi4/README.md

 ### Project
 - **Visual Calculator**
-    - **Notebooks** : Contains Python Notebooks for model .training on Colab
+    - **Notebooks** : Contains Python Notebooks for model training on Colab
-    - **Scripts** : python Scripts for Model Testing and Implementation.
+    - **Scripts** : Python scripts for Model Testing and Implementation.
     - **Data** : Custom Data for printing and Video Recording.

 ### System Requirments